-Editorial Decisions: Reflective MedEd promises a decision to accept or deny any submission within a week.
+Editorial Decisions: Reflective MedEd typically provides a decision to accept or deny any submission within a week.
 All decisions are final.

-Length: Contributions should not exceed 650 words.
+Length: Contributions are commonly around 1000 words should not exceed 1500 words.
 Because maintaining this limit will significantly increase your readership, the editors will make suggestions to shorten manuscript and will return it until it meets this requirement.

 References: You may have up to five references.
 No more than three may be to the author’s own work.
 We are willing to link to online content.
 Please place all references at the end of the manuscript.